Taproot

 Building a Tree:

-import { Script, Opcode, buildScriptPathTaproot, TapNode } from 'lotus-lib'
+import { Script, Opcode, buildScriptPathTaproot, TapNode } from 'lotus-sdk'

 // Create scripts